 The clear focus will be on improving and building upon the work already done to ensure students achieve their maximum potential in a stimulating and safe environment.
 The School is committed to recruiting and retaining the best staff, in order to provide the best possible education for all its students.
 In delivering this objective the Board will ensure that staff morale and wellbeing is kept high on the agenda.
+This is particularly pertinent in the context of the changing employment patterns and trends over the last 5 years.

 In carrying this work forward, the Board is determined to retain as broad and balanced curriculum as possible and has budgeted accordingly.
+Following the recent Ofsted inspection the curriculum underwent a complete review and a number of areas underwent significant rewrites.